In this section

 Aromatherapy is a way of accessing and applying the therapeutic benefits of plants by using oils called ‘essential oils’ which are extracted from plants, usually by distillation.
 Plants are used in a more concentrated way via Aromatherapy than in traditional herbal medicine.
 Methods of application include via: baths, compress, vaporisation, showers, inhalation and massage.

-- Who are 37 weeks + gestation
+- Women who are 37 weeks + gestation

 - Pre-term labourers if allowed to labour

-- Undergoing induction/augmentation of labour
+- Women undergoing induction/augmentation of labour

-- Using the birthing pool/bath
+- Women using the birthing pool/bath

 - Following discussion with the on call Consultant it may be possible to administer essential oils for an antenatal mother less than 37 weeks